mozilla/marketplace-docs/docs/topics/docker.rst

 How do I add an admin in Zamboni with docker?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Simply run this command replaceing name@email.com with the email of the user
+Simply run this command replacing name@email.com with the email of the user
 you've recently logged-in as::

     fig run --rm zamboni python manage.py addusertogroup name@email.com 1

-6. Issues
+7. Issues
 ---------

 Come talk to us on irc://irc.mozilla.org/marketplace if you have questions,